PS...PRESERVATION SILK TM scarves for all the sexes

 Silk is a yummy natural fiber like cotton, linen and wool.
 Silk is fundamental.
 It flows.
 It pampers.
 It cools or it warms us, and it breathes.
 Such magical polarities!
 Silk has the power to bring us into the moment and it becomes more beautiful with age.
 And there is only one word to describe the colors: mouthwatering.

 Some garments in my collection are many generations old.
 Each 5 yard length of sari fabric is a work of art, rich with the industry of the maker and imbued with the personality of the woman who wore it.
 Each is unique and heartbreakingly gorgeous in its singularity.

 If you're full-figured and --like me-- appreciate a comfy, well-proportioned garment, look no further.
-The best part of PS...Preservation Silk Co. is that men and women of even the most traditional, Rubenesque body type will find the proportions both lavish and flattering: double-layered and wide enough to wrap and warm your shoulders: one size really does fit all.
+The best part of PS...Preservation Silk Co. is that men and women of even the most traditional, Rubenesque body type will find the proportions both lavish and flattering: double-layered and wide enough to wrap and warm your shoulders: one generous scarf really does fit all.

-Each is repurposed into a very limited edition (1-4) of what I believe to be the most generous length in silk scarves on the market at less than half the cost.
+Each is repurposed into a very limited edition (usually 1or 2) of what I believe to be the most generous length in silk scarves on the market (70") at less than a third of the cost of mass-produced high-end department store silk scarves like Nordstrum's.
 When each edition is sold, they're gone forever.
 There can be no others quite like them.

 Two styles are currently available: the infinity scarf and the long flat sort.
 Because you requested a large square shawl, I'll be offering a few of them.
 I do custom work.